Skip to main content

 Catch a concert at the Black Cat

-In business since 1993, this dimly let, two-level music hall features an upstairs stage and a downstairs lounge with pinball games and pool tables.
+In business since 1993, this dimly lit, two-level music hall features an upstairs stage and a downstairs lounge with pinball games and pool tables.
 Up-and-coming and established rock, punk and electronica acts play here almost every night, plus there are regular DJ gigs and occasional comedy shows.
 An onsite cafe doles out vegan and vegetarian chow to enjoy before or after the show, including a mighty good lasagna.

 Quaff an unusual beer at ChurchKey